Crossroads Mall (Nebraska): Renovations

-2005–2013
+Younkers and Dillard's exit and decline in stores

-In early 2005, Younkers closed its store, and the building was demolished to make way for a new Target store which opened in July, 2006.
-Despite speculation that the new Target would be two floors like some of its other urban locations (such as downtown Minneapolis), the new store has one level of retail space with entrances to the south surface parking lot and into the mall.
-The receiving and storage areas for the store are on a separate level below the retail space and not accessible to customers.
+Younkers closed its store in early 2005.
+Target acquired building permits that same year and had the building demolished for a new store.
+Despite speculation that the new Target would be two floors like some of its other urban locations, the new store has one level of retail space with entrances to the south surface parking lot and into the mall.
 Unlike the former Younkers space, the Target store is not connected to the parking garage.
-Instead, the skywalk that used to open into Younkers now leads to a new stairway down to the mall level in an expanded entrance north of Target's mall entrance.
+Instead, the sky walk that used to open into Younkers now leads to a new stairway down to the mall level in an expanded entrance north of Target's mall entrance.

-In December 2007, Dillard's announced that its Crossroads store would become a Dillard's Clearance Center, selling clearance merchandise from area Dillard's stores and other lower-priced items.

-The Dillard's anchor was closed in August 2008.
-By the spring of 2009, the entire second level, including the food court, had become completely vacant.
-Around this time, both the escalators and the North Wing was walled off, since it was entirely vacant.
-In the mall's later years, this wing was used for event space.

 By the late 2000s, the mall was struggling.
-The larger Westroads (less than three miles (5 km) away) and Oak View Malls, as well as the "lifestyle centers" Village Pointe and Shadow Lake were drawing customers away from Crossroads.
+The larger Westroads (less than three miles (5 km) away) and Oak View Mall, as well as the "lifestyle centers" Village Pointe and Shadow Lake were drawing customers away from Crossroads.
 Nearly 50 percent of the mall was vacant around this time.
+Dillard's announced that it would change to being a Dillard's Clearance Center before closing their store the following year.
 In mid-June 2009, Simon Malls announced that Crossroads was for sale.
 Simon did not announce the price of the property, however in 2002, the mall was appraised at approximately $57 million.
 Ideas for redevelopment of Crossroads included a complex for residential and commercial.

 Having received several bids for the mall that were deemed too low, Simon Property Group defaulted on their mortgage payments, sending the mall into foreclosure.
 A foreclosure sale by the lender was scheduled on March 4, 2010.
 The mall changed hands that March, going to CW Capital for $40.6 million, who turned around and sold it in June 2010 for an undisclosed amount.
 Century Development was the current owner, who displayed a strong concern for taking the mall in the right direction for Omaha.

-After the sale, two of the mall's bays on the East wing next to Target were occupied by Restoration Church.
-The Mall also housed many small unique businesses like Sissy's Bags Boutique, ReJenerations, Stella's, Dragon Storm Kempo Karate, Pro Nails, Battle Bears, D&B Auction House, Diverse Cutz Barber Shop, Fairytail Costumes, and Wireless Solutions.
-It also had a few chain stores like Barnes & Noble, which remained as a junior anchor until April 2020.